hkbelagali/propaq/docs/getting-started/quickstart.md

 # Quickstart

-This page walks through one complete propagation: a Qiskit circuit, a Pauli observable, a truncation pipeline, and an expectation value.
+This page walks through one complete propagation, involving a Qiskit circuit, a Pauli observable, a truncation pipeline, and an expectation value.

 ## 1. Build a circuit